 Portable solar generators are ideal for energy consumption on the go.
 Whole home backup generators have a greater power storage capacity and output, making them the perfect generator to have at home during a blackout.

 Ecoflow Smart Dual Fuel Generator

 A Smart Generator Dual Fuel is an ideal addition to your whole home backup power solution or as a standalone fossil fuel power supply.
-It can run off gasoline or propane (LPG) and has a rated AC power output between 1600 and 1800 W, depending on the fuel type.
+It can run off petrol or propane (LPG) and has a rated AC power output between 1600 and 1800 W, depending on the fuel type.